law973/blog-preview-card/README.md

 ### Continued Development

 I want to continue refining my skills in, and expanding my knowledge of, JavaScript.
-I also want to become better with styling images, styling svgs, and taking accessiblity into account.
+I also want to become better with styling images, styling svgs, and taking accessibility into account.

 ## Author